 Purple gives you plenty of variety when it comes to decorating for Christmas.
 You can add it to almost any tree—traditional, white and even to a black tree.
 Black trees look very sleek and dramatic with deep purple baubles and contemporary ornaments.

-Winter Wonderland Christmas Tree Theme
+Winter Wonderland Theme

 While you can't always have snow on Christmas, you can create a winter wonderland indoors.
-Outfit a standard Christmas tree with a thick snow blanket to remind you of the winters of your childhood or the winter trips to the mountains.
+Outfit a standard tree with a thick snow blanket to remind you of the winters of your childhood or the winter trips to the mountains.
 To create a convincing effect, lay lengths of rolled cotton along the branches of your tree and then sprinkle crystal snow over the cotton.

 Eccentric Christmas Trees

 Although red, blue or orange Christmas trees are practically unheard of, they can be a stunning addition to your Christmas décor.
-Give a colored tree an interesting, designer look, with simple, white or clear ornaments like snowflakes, stars and baubles.
+Give a colored tree an interesting, designer look, with simple, white or clear ornaments like snowflakes, stars, and baubles.

 Glam Christmas Trees

-A white faux tree is the perfect canvas for a glam holiday centerpiece.
+A white faux tree is a perfect canvas for a glam holiday centerpiece.
 Keep it simple with just a string of sparkling lights or go overboard with shiny baubles and trinkets that truly show your style.

-Country Style Christmas Trees with Rustic Vibe
+Country Style Theme With Rustic Vibe

-This is a very homey, warm and cozy theme that makes you think of log cabins, wood fires and snow.
-To achieve the rustic, country look, get inspired by the outdoors and consider decorating with pine cones, branches, straw, raffia and burlap.
-You can also use handmade Christmas decorations, vintage ornaments and antique toys.
+This is a very homey, warm, and cozy theme that makes you think of log cabins, wood fires, and snow.
+To achieve the rustic, country look, get inspired by the outdoors and consider decorating with pine cones, branches, straw, raffia, and burlap.
+You can also use handmade Christmas decorations, vintage ornaments, and antique toys.